Catholic probabilism

 In Catholic moral theology, probabilism provides a way of answering the question about what to do when one does not know what to do.
 Probabilism proposes that one can follow an authoritative opinion regarding whether an act may be performed morally, even though the opposite opinion is more probable.
 (An opinion is probable when, because of intrinsic or extrinsic arguments, it is able to gain the assent of many prudent men.)
 It was first formulated in 1577 by Bartholomew Medina, OP, who taught at Salamanca.

-Formulation and opposed views
+Formulation

 Probabilism is a way of approaching difficult matters of conscience.
 In such cases, according to probabilism, one may safely follow a doctrine approved by a recognized Doctor of the Church, even if the opposite opinion is supported by—or "more probable" as judged by—other criteria, such as those of science or other authoritative sources.
+Catholic probabilists believe that, whether there is question of the existence or of the cessation of a law, it is lawful to act on the less safe opinion if it is solidly probable, even though the safe view is certainly more probable.

 A more radical view, "minus probabilissimus", holds that an action is permissible if a single opinion allowing that action is available, even if the overwhelming weight of opinion proscribes it.
 This view was advanced by the Spanish theologian Bartolomé de Medina (1527–1581) and defended by many Jesuits such as Luis Molina (1528–1581).
 It was heavily criticised by Blaise Pascal in his Provincial Letters as leading to moral laxity.
+Probabilism was already under heavy criticism by this time, which was amplified by the Letters.
+It has been said that they were "especially detrimental to probabilism's long-term reputation".